uezo/ChatdollKit/README.md

 We support cloud-based speech synthesis services such as Google, Azure, OpenAI, and Watson, in addition to VOICEVOX, VOICEROID, and Style-Bert-VITS2 for more characterful and engaging voices.
 To use a speech synthesis service, attach `SpeechSynthesizer` from `ChatdollKit/Scripts/SpeechListener` to the AIAvatar object and check the `IsEnabled` box.
 If other `SpeechSynthesizer` components are attached, make sure to uncheck the `IsEnabled` box for those not in use.

 You can configure parameters like API keys and endpoints on the attached `SpeechSynthesizer` in the inspector.
 For more details of these parameters, refer to the API references of TTS services.

+### Voice Prefetch Mode

+The `Voice Prefetch Mode` determines how speech synthesis requests are managed and processed.
+By default, the system operates in Parallel mode.
+The following modes are supported:

+1. **Parallel (default)**: In this mode, multiple speech synthesis requests are sent and processed simultaneously.
+This ensures the fastest response times when generating multiple speech outputs in quick succession.
+Use this mode when latency is critical and sufficient resources are available for parallel processing.
+1. **Sequential**: Requests are processed one at a time in the order they are enqueued.
+This mode is ideal for managing limited resources or ensuring strict order of speech outputs.
+It avoids potential concurrency issues but may result in longer wait times for subsequent requests.
+1. **Disabled**: No prefetching is performed in this mode.
+Speech synthesis occurs only when explicitly triggered, making it suitable for minimal-resource scenarios or when prefetching is unnecessary.

+You can change the `Voice Prefetch Mode` in the inspector on the SpeechSynthesizer component.
+Ensure the selected mode aligns with your performance and resource management requirements.

 ### Make custom SpeechSynthesizer